Record of Outperformance

 Research has consistently found that investment trusts have on average outperformed open-ended funds and unit trusts over the long-term.

-Prior to the Retail Distribution Review (RDR) in 2012, open-ended funds could pay a trail commission to advisers (IFAs) for recommending their fund.
-As most IFAs were remunerated almost exclusively by commission, this incentivised the distribution of open-ended funds over other products, including investment trusts.
+Before the Retail Distribution Review (RDR) in 2012, open-ended funds were able to pay trail commissions to advisers (IFAs) for recommending their products.
+Given that most IFAs relied heavily on commission-based remuneration, this created a strong incentive to prioritise open-ended funds over other investment vehicles, such as investment trusts.

-Post-RDR, there is no longer a compelling financial disincentive for IFAs to recommend investment companies.
-Yet, much of the structural bias towards open-ended funds remains, particularly in the advice market.
-This is despite the well-supported structural advantages that investment trusts offer.
+Since the introduction of the RDR, which eliminated commission payments, there is no longer a financial disincentive for IFAs to recommend investment trusts.
+However, the structural bias in favour of open-ended funds persists, particularly within the advice market.
+This is despite the clear structural advantages that investment trusts offer, which are well-documented and supported.

 Why Now?